clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ### Encoding MCMs:

 The code only compares MCMs that correspond to partitions of the basis operators provided.
-Once the dataset is converted in the new basis, these MCMs will be encoded on `r` digits, where `r` is the number of basis operators on which one want to perform the search for the best MCM (see next section).
+Once the dataset is converted in the new basis, these MCMs are simply encoded on `r` digits, where `r` is the number of basis operators on which one want to perform the search for the best MCM (see next section).

 In the code, partitions of the `r` digits are encoded in two different ways: